If your child does not get a needs assessment or EHC plan

 You do not have to pursue mediation, you only have to consider it if you feel it would be helpful for you.
 If you do not wish to mediate, your right of appeal will not be affected but, you will still be required to obtain a mediation certificate before making certain appeals.

 For more information about mediation visit the Global Mediation website.

 If you are unhappy with the decision we have made or the content of the EHC plan (Sections B, F and I) you have the right to appeal to the Special Educational Needs and Disability (SEND) Tribunal.

 The SEND Tribunal is an independent first-tier tribunal who hear and decide appeals against decisions we have made about your child’s EHC plan or our decision not to assess your child’s needs.

 The SEND Tribunal makes its decisions after considering all the evidence.
 This includes documents, from both us and you, sent before the hearing as well as what is said at the hearing.

 Once the decision is made, the SEND Tribunal will send out a decision notice and an Order which explains what must be done to carry out their decision, this is binding.
 A SEND decision can only be appealed on a Point of Law and permission must be given by the tribunal for either parents or a local authority to make an appeal.

 You can appeal the health and social care needs and provision specified in the EHC plan as well as the education provision, but only if you are already making an appeal in relation to the education aspect of the EHC plan.
 Read the full guidance in the SEND Tribunal: single route of redress national trial document.

-Get more information about the SEND Tribunal on the GOV.UK website.
 SEND Tribunal hearings for people living in Kent are usually heard in London.
+Get more information about the SEND Tribunal on the government website.